 - 15.1.
-UTCW will ensure that appropriate technical and organisational measures are put in place against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
+UTCW will ensure that appropriate technical and organisational measures are taken-put in place against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
 Appropriate measures include: - 15.2.
-Appropriate levels of authority being given to staff members where access to personal data is concerned;
+Appropriate levels of authority being given to staff members where access to personal data is concerned; - 15.2.1.

-- 15.2.1.
 Lockable cabinets, drawers and cupboards; - 15.2.2.
 Laptop and other mobile device / document encryption; - 15.2.3.
-Laptop and other mobile device / document password protection; - 15.2.4.
-Regular back-ups of UTCW's servers; - 15.3 UTCW has procedures and technologies in place to maintain the security of all personal data from the point of collection to the point of destruction.
-UTCW will only transfer personal data to a third party if he or she agrees to comply with those procedures and policies, or if he or she puts in place adequate measures himself. - 15.4 UTCW will have in place a written contract with each Processor (pursuant to Article 28 GDPR) used to carry out tasks for the Trust Board that necessitates the Processor having access to personal Processed by the UTCW. - 15.5 Maintaining data security means guaranteeing the confidentiality, integrity and availability (for authorised purposes) of the personal data.
+Laptop and other mobile device / document password protection;

+--Regular back-ups of UTCW's servers;

+15.3 UTCW has procedures and technologies in place to maintain the security of all personal data from the point of collection to the point of destruction.
+UTCW will only transfer personal data to a third party if he or she agrees to comply with those procedures and policies, or if he or she puts in place adequate measures himself.

+- 15.5UTCW will have in place a written contract with each Processor (pursuant to Article 28 GDPR) used to carry out tasks for the Trust Board that necessitates the Processor having access to personal Processed by the UTCW. - 15.5Maintaining data security means guaranteeing the confidentiality, integrity and availability (for authorised purposes) of the personal data.

+15.3. r

+15.4. personal data to a third party if he or she agrees to comply with those procedures and policies, or if he or she puts in place adequate measures himself.

+15.5.
+UTCW will have in place a written contract with each data pProcessor (as defined by Section 1 of the DPApursuant to Article 28 GDPR) used to carry out tasks for the Trust Board that necessitates the data pProcessor having access to personal data pProcessed by the UTCW.

+15.6.
+Maintaining data security means guaranteeing the confidentiality, integrity and availability (for authorised purposes) of the personal data.